-- 1. Translational Research: Focuses on translating research findings from the lab into the clinic /community, encompassing various stages of research and development. - 2.
+- 1. Translational Research: Focuses on translating research findings from the lab into the clinic/community, encompassing various stages of research and development. - 2.
 Implementation/Dissemination Science: Focuses on the methods and strategies used to promote the adoption of research findings and evidence-based practice into real-world practice.

-- 3. Population Health: Explores the causes of cancer, cancer trends and factors that affect the delivery and outcomes of cancer care in specific populations. - the role of environmental, behavioral and genetic factors - 4.
+- 3. Population Health: Explores the causes of cancer (environmental, behavioral, genetic), cancer trends and factors that affect the delivery and outcomes of cancer care in specific populations. - 4.
 Clinical Trials and related studies: Involves studies on humans or animals to evaluate new medical treatments, diagnostic methods, preventative strategies and other interventions to improve all aspects of care.